Practical, honest guidance for every challenge students face in Ireland — from your first day to your first job.

 Most Irish universities have a student health centre on campus — usually free or subsidised for enrolled students.
 Register in your first week.

-Indian students are disproportionately targeted by scammers — both before arriving and after.
+Students are disproportionately targeted by scammers — both before arriving and after.
 Knowing how to spot a scam can save you thousands of euros.

 Rule: Never send money for accommodation you haven't viewed.
 Legitimate landlords will always allow a video call viewing first.